TankerHQ/spec/encryption_formats.md

 #### Usage

-Default format for encryption sessions.
+Default format for manually created encryption sessions.
 Used when encrypting file metadata before upload.
 We reuse the resource ID generated for the file content so that a single resource ID can be reused for multiple encryptions.

 ## Chunk encryption